washingtonstateuniversity/build-tools/js/aria-expanded/README.md

 3. Add events listeners to each item so, on click the attribute is toggled

 ## How to Use
-_This assumes you've already installed the entire Build Tools package._
+_This assumes you've already installed the entire Build Tools package.
+(See main Build Tools package here)[https://github.com/washingtonstateuniversity/wsu-build-tools]_

 ### JS
 1. In your js add `import wsu_bt_aria_expanded from '@wsu-build-tools/js/wsu-bt-aria-expanded';`